go-rod/rod/.github/CONTRIBUTING.md

 1. `docker run --rm -v rod:/root -v $(pwd):/t rod go test -v -run /Click`

-### Parallel execution of tests

-Because we check goroutine leak on each test, parallel execution will pollution the global goroutine stack.
-You can't have your cake and eat it.
-By default, we trade speed for safety.
+### Detect goroutine leak

-To enable parallel execution, you can use the `-short` flag, for example: `go test -short`.
-When it's enabled, the goroutine leak detection for each test will be disabled, but the detection for the whole test program will still work as well.
+Because parallel execution will pollution the global goroutine stack.
+By default, the goroutine leak detection for each test will be disabled, but the detection for the whole test program will still work as well.
+To enable detection for each test, just let the `go test -parallel=1`.

 ## Convention of the git commit message